rob-coaching/js-loop-helper/README.md

 INPUT: ['apple', 'apple', 'banana', 'apple']
 OUTPUT: { apple: 3, banana: 1 } // count up all items found
 ```

-Loop candidates: `reduce or forEach // (as default we use an empty object in both cases)`

 ### Scenario 4